c9addy/portfolio/README.md

 **Step 3:**

 To use the Flutter SDK with the flutter_web preview make sure you have upgraded Flutter to at least v1.5.4 by running flutter upgrade from your machine.
-Follow the link to learn more about how to configure flutter for web: https://medium.com/@zubairehman.work/flutter-for-web-c75011a41956

 **Step 4:**